 Call Specialty Home Health Care when you or a loved one exhibits any of the following, and we will help you determine if home health is the right choice.

-- Falls, unsteady gait, or unable to safely ambulate or transfer
+- Falls, unsteady gait, or unable to safely walk or transfer

 - A new diagnosis that requires the skilled care of a nurse or therapist

-- A new onset of symptoms or exacerbation of symptoms, including changes in emotional or behavioral status
+- A new onset of symptoms or worsening of symptoms, including changes in emotional or behavioral status

-- A recent inpatient stay in a hospital, rehab facility, or skilled nursing facility, or a visit to the emergency room
+- A recent stay in the hospital, rehab facility, or skilled nursing facility, or a visit to the emergency room

-- Prescribed new medications, changes in doing, or mismanaging medications’
+- Prescribed new medications, changes in medications, or mismanaging medications’

-- Unresolved pain issues or symptoms that are limiting activity
+- Unresolved pain problems or symptoms that are limiting activity

-- Missing appointment due to injury or illness
+- Missing appointments due to injury or illness

-- A change in condition, decline in functional ability, or change in caregiver status
+- A change in condition, decline in ability to do your normal daily tasks, or change in caregiver status

 - Only area agency to offer the ReACH program, designed to reduce acute care hospitalizations in high-risk patients